drunkenkismet/freeCodeCamp/guide/english/react/state-vs-props/index.md

 ## State:

 * State is something that a component owns.
-It belongs to that particular component where it is defined.
+It belongs to the particular component upon which it is defined.
-For example, A person's age is a state of that person.
+For example, a person's age is a state of that person.
 * State is mutable.
-But it can be changed by only by that component that owns it.
-As I only can change my age, not anyone else.
+But it can be changed only by the component that owns it.
+Just as I can only change my age, not anyone else.
 * You can change a state by using `this.setState()`

 See the below example to get an idea of state: